-There’s no doubt that starting a business from nothing is more challenging, but it’s still possible.
-To give you some inspiration, here are four businesses you can start with just a small upfront investment.
+Starting a business from nothing is more challenging, but it’s still possible.
+Here are four businesses you can start with a small upfront investment to give you some inspiration.

 Everyone has stuff in their home that they want to get rid of.
 You can turn that clutter into cash by listing your unwanted belongings on resale websites like Craigslist, eBay, or Facebook Marketplace.